-*This seminar will be held in-person in Levine 307 as well as virtually via Zoom.
+*This seminar was held in-person in Levine 307 as well as virtually…

 Medical education traditionally employs the apprenticeship model, where trainees learn directly under the supervision of experienced practitioners.
 This model necessitates close follow-up and typically provides extremely subjective and non- standardized feedback.
 Over the years, efforts to introduce more objective assessment tools have gained momentum, although these tools often remain time-consuming and can still be influenced by subjective evaluations.
 Recently, the integration of motion sensors with medical simulators has provided a more objective form of feedback.
 However, they are typically limited to different aspects of motion economy.
 In this presentation, I will explore how advancements in computer vision can be utilized to create more informative assessments and feedback on surgical skills.
 I will also briefly discuss automatic assessment of anesthesiologists.
 Additionally, I will demonstrate how introducing cameras into the operating room provides a new avenue